-Risk management should be embedded within the culture of the organization so that everyone is focused on managing and optimizing risk.
+Risk management should be embedded within the culture of the organisation so that everyone is focused on managing and optimizing risk.

-Risk management should be embedded within the culture of the organization so that every...
+Risk management should be embedded within the culture of the organisation so that every...

 It is the responsibility of everyone, from the chief executive down.
 Past corporate failings have been attributed to lack of accountability, strategy and transparency.